 Signs and Symptoms

-- Shared equipment for injecting or snorting drugs such as needles, straws, rolled up bills, crack pipes
+- Sharing any equipment for injecting or snorting drugs such as needles, straws, rolled up bills, crack pipes

 - Tattoos or body piercings with unsterilized equipment

 - Blood contact and/or needlestick injuries (E.g. healthcare workers)

 Some people will recover fully from the virus.
 But most will remain infected for life.
 Often there are no symptoms until very late in the course of the disease.
 It is a slow and silent virus that may take 20 or 30 years to cause liver damage.
 Hepatitis C is a major health concern because it can cause long-term liver damage and can be fatal in some cases by causing cirrhosis and liver cancer.

 - Review possible treatment options with your doctor.

 - Make sure a doctor is regularly monitoring you and providing you with access to specialists